 The Chadar Trek is one of the most unique treks in the world.
 You are hiking the surface of a frozen river.
 Other hikes in India are through hills and mountains that pass through passes and caves, ancient forts, and valleys.
 This one meanders along the Zanskar route, where the ice is thick enough for you to walk on it.

 A Whole New World Visiting The Chadar Trek

 The Chadar Trek will force you out of your comfort zone.
 Far from civilization, you will be cold most of the time.
 Try butter tea (which not everyone likes), and be at the mercy of nature, but only for a few days.
 You will get a new understanding of life far away from the cities and be one with nature.

-You will learn a lot about Ladakhen and their challenges.
+You will learn a lot about Ladakhen and its challenges.
 It is a humbling experience, and you will develop a deeper appreciation for the comforts and privileges of your daily life.

 See Places You Have Never Seen Before During The Chadar Trek

 Winter brings dramatic changes to the Ladakh landscape.
 This high-altitude desert offers the most spectacular views thanks to the Zanskar River, especially in the river valley.